- Who We Are

 SNAP/FOOD STAMP ASSISTANCE

-As the nation’s premier defense against hunger, SNAP/Food Stamps have proven to be a benefit to both families and local businesses.
-They provide hunger relief for people with low incomes, and stimulate economic activity by bringing federal SNAP/Food Stamp dollars into local communities.
+SNAP is our nation’s first line of defense against hunger, stretching the monthly food budgets of all who meet program guidelines.
+SNAP has proven to be a benefit to both families and local businesses, providing provide hunger relief for people with low incomes and stimulating economic activity by bringing SNAP dollars into local communities.

 Mary Laurey, SNAP Outreach Coordinator